Sage-Bionetworks/schematic/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~

 .. note::
-   This concept is subject to feedback and _can_ be changed.
+   This concept is subject to feedback and `can` be changed.
 Schematic currently has parameters in the API and CLI that refer to ``dataset``.
 This is actually referring to
    the top level folders.

 This is a schematic specific term, this refers to top level Synapse folders that contain Synapse associated to a group of files.
-These folders are often annotated with ``contentType: dataset`` or the name of the folder is used when there is a multi-project setup (This needs to fact check)
+These folders are often annotated with ``contentType: dataset``.
+Until users add this Synapse Annotation to their folder, it will NOT be a "Top Level Folder"

 JSON-LD